NordicTrack Elliptical Reviews

 Nordictrack elliptical trainers grew out of the company’s original, unique exercise design, the Nordic ski machine.
 Everyone remembers these from the many infomercials on television back in the 1980’s.
 The company has since branched out into a variety of types of exercise equipment and even sports apparel.
 In the process, they’ve developed a solid, mid-range line of Nordictrack elliptical machines that focuses on the same blend of stylish design and comfort that their earlier ski machines did.

-The company offers ten to twelve different styles of Nordictrack elliptical trainers ranging in price from $799 to almost $2999, although the ones that are around $1,000-$1500 are by far the most popular with buyers.
-Originally made in the USA, most are now produced in China or Taiwan since Nordictrack was purchased by ICON Fitness in 1999.
+The company offers over a dozen different styles of Nordictrack elliptical trainers ranging in price from $799 to almost $2999, although the ones that are around $1,000-$1500 are by far the most popular with buyers.

-Nordictrack’s philosophy and advertising remains the same as it always has, however; it focuses on athletes and adventures.
+Nordictrack’s philosophy and advertising remain the same as it always has...focusing on athletes, enthusiasts and adventurers.
 They appeal to those who are in good shape and want to get into even better shape first, mentioning things like “preparing to climb Everest” in their advertisements.
-It’s an upscale approach that works for them.
+It’s an upscale approach that works well for them.

 The current lineup consists of the rear-drive Space Saver SE7i and SE9i, the front drive C 7.5, C 9.5, C 12.9 and Commercial 14.9 and the A.C.T Commercial Base, 7 and 10 ellipticals which are center-drive models.